 I’ve written about my Library Lesson Matrix and how I use that visual organizer to plan when each subject area needs a Library Lesson and what Info-Lit skills students are likely to need.
 The next step is to develop the actual lesson plan.

 You’re thinking, “Wait, shouldn’t we collaborate with the teacher first?”
 Uh, NO. In my experience, teachers who are unfamiliar with librarian collaboration can’t envision how we might help them.
-But, they will consider a library visit when we bring them something concrete, a printed example of how we’ll enhance their classroom learning.
+But, they will consider a library visit if we show them how we’ll enhance their classroom learning.
+Thus, we need to bring them something concrete, a printed example of how we’re using their content to teach library skills.
 So before approaching them, we need to build the Library Lesson Plan.

-Think back to your college courses: 60 minutes long, just 2 or 3 a day and each only 2-4 times per week—intervals of learning and study.
-Now think of your last education PD: two 3-hour sessions, a lengthy lunchtime, a few 10-15 minute breaks, and by the time it’s over we’re exhausted from a single day.
+Think back to your college courses: 60 minutes, 2 or 3 a day, maybe 2-4 times per week—intervals of learning and study.
+Now think of your last education PD: two 3-hour sessions with a few 10-15 minute breaks and a lengthy lunchtime, and when the day is over we’re exhausted.

 MY LIBRARY LESSON PLANNER